10 Things to Know About Stairs and Stair Railing Systems that Save You Time and Money

 The glass stair railing cost will depend on the size and complexity of your design.
 A curved glass stair railing on a spiral staircase is an excellent example of a complicated project.
-However, there is no need to fear because a custom design will allow everything from a simple glass stair rail to the most elaborate glass staircase railing.
+Glass panel railing is versatile and can be designed to accommodate most custom designs.
+Feasible options include everything from a simple glass stair rail to the most elaborate glass staircase railing.
 Tempering stair railing glass with thermal or chemical treatments improves strength and resistance to breakage.

 You can install exterior and interior glass stair railing kits with a few simple tools.
 Railing systems use stainless steel clamps to hold tempered glass stair railing panels.
 The clamps for a glass panel stair railing system have removable neoprene rubber inserts.
 These inserts prevent scratching and keep the panels in place.

 A wrought iron indoor stair railing kit or black powder coat alternative could be the perfect design choice for your project.
 You could purchase indoor or outdoor wrought iron stair railing supplies or a stainless steel railing hardware kit for your project.
-However, a wrought iron stair railing kit won't be nearly as versatile as one made of stainless steel.

 A stainless steel stair railing system is elegant and built to last.
-The best stair railing stainless steel is marine grade 316.
+The best and most durable stair railing stainless steel is marine grade 316.
 A stair metal railing made of stainless steel will be highly resistant to corrosion and harsh environments with salty air.
 Most notably, stainless steel has applications for everything from submarines to beach houses and docks.
 If properly maintained periodically with AGS - Stainless Steel Cleaning & Maintenance Kit, stainless steel stair railing systems will last a lifetime.

-Unlike alternatives, stainless steel stair railing designs are available with additional finish options like mirror or brushed finish allowing you to create a look that's truly yours.
+Stainless steel stair railing designs are available with additional options like a mirror or brushed finish allowing you to create a look that's truly yours.
 The stainless steel stair railing price may be slightly higher, but you are paying for a high-end look and a top-quality product.